-Chicago, IL –September 25, 2018 – Zacks.com announces the list of stocks featured in the Analyst Blog.
+Chicago, IL –August 28, 2018 – Zacks.com announces the list of stocks featured in the Analyst Blog.
 Every day the Zacks Equity Research analysts discuss the latest news and events impacting stocks and the financial markets.
 Stocks recently featured in the blog include: Cabot Oil & Gas Corp.
 COG, Chesapeake Energy Corp.
-CHK, Comstock Resources, Inc. CRK, Southwestern Energy Co.
-SWN and SilverBow Resources, Inc. SBOW.
+CHK, Comstock Resources, Inc. CRK, Southwestern Energy Company SWN and Eclipse Resources Corporation ECR.

-The U.S. Energy Department's weekly inventory release showed a larger-than-expected increase in natural gas supplies.
-Despite the headline miss, a hefty storage deficit ahead of the upcoming winter pointed to tightening fundamentals and spurred the fuel’s price, which gained about 7.6% for the week.
+The U.S. Energy Department's weekly inventory release showed a smaller-than-expected increase in natural gas supplies.
+Despite the headline beat, bearish weather predictions and strength in the commodity’s production pressured the fuel’s price, which lost around 1% for the week.